 When the voltage memory function is enabled, it activates when all line voltages drop below the "VMEM activation voltage" threshold limit.
-This limit can be set to be anything between 2...50 V AC.
 When "Measured current condition 3I>" is used, activation cannot be based on just the voltage.
 Therefore, at least one of the three-phase currents must also rise above the set current pick-up setting.